kination/tucson/README.md

 exclude | string[key of original json] | Exclude selected keys in reformed object makeDate | string[key of original json] | Make value of selected keys as format of Moment.Date makeBool | string[key of original json] | Make value of selected keys as boolean.

+## Contribution
+Any type of contribution/feedback(Issue, PR, or Star) is Welcome!
+Feel free to join.